-The electricity losses as at 30 June 2020 were 9,36% which is still within the acceptable industry standard of 11%, however there was an increase in losses as compared to last financial years of (2017/18) and (2018/19).
-The reason for that is increase of illegal connections and the new network Stellenbosch Municipality took over from Drakenstein Municipality in February 2019.
+The electricity losses as at 30 June 2020 were 7.31% which is still within the acceptable industry standard of 11%, however there was an increase in losses as compared to last financial years of (2017/18) and (2018/19).
+The reason for that is increase of illegal connections and the new network Stellenbosch Municipality took over from Drakenstein Municipality in February 2019 has an effect on the losses.

-An alarming 48% in losses was discovered by an investigation conducted on the Pniël network.
-Due to this high number, which is abnormal, it is unlikely that these were only the losses, rather an indication of faulty metering equipment of meters that were not transferred over by Drakenstein to Stellenbosch and as such, maybe still continue to pay the consumption to Drakenstein.
+An alarming 48% in losses was discovered by investigation conducted on the Pniël network.
+Due to this high number, which is abnormal, it is unlikely that these were only the losses, rather an indication of either a faulty metering equipment of meters that were not transferred over by Drakenstein to Stellenbosch and as such, maybe still continue to pay the consumption to Drakenstein.
 The municipality is urgently looking for a solution to address this.

-Severe staff shortage continues being a challenge and difficulty in attracting suitably qualified and competent persons continues being experienced.
+The issue of severe staff shortage continues being a challenge and difficulty in attracting suitably qualified and competent persons continues being experienced.
 It is vital for the effective functioning of electricity services to be able to attract competent, skilled and sufficiently experienced personnel.
 Resolving the staff shortages will improve the current working conditions of staff.